NETSCAN-dev/NETSCAN-documents/filter-list.md

 > One can not have additional columns in this filter list,
 > since the number of columns is used to recognize different formats.

-+ list-filter-file format for base tracks
++ filter-list-file format for base tracks
   - specify each base track case-1
   > pl rawid